beechwood pastel painting

 derwent drawing pencil colour chartsderwent drawing pencil charts

 To have control over the amount of Zest-it used, she 'wets' a piece of kitchen towel, this is placed in a pot with a screw lid, she touches the brush on the towel to pick-up the required amount of Zest-it.
+The brush she uses is fairly stiff but with soft filaments.

 Experiment to find what suites you best.